 Forillon National Park © abdallahh

-The huge province of Quebec occupies the eastern part of Canada, with coasts on the North Atlantic, Hudson and James Bays, and the Lawrence Seaway (the major shipping channel of the east coast which cuts through the south of the province).
-The major cities of Quebec and Montreal are both situated in the more populated south, on the banks of the St Lawrence River.
+The huge province of Quebec occupies the eastern part of Canada, with coasts on the North Atlantic, Hudson, and James Bays, and the Lawrence Seaway, the major shipping channel of the east coast which cuts through the south of the province.
+The main cities of Montreal and Quebec City are both situated in the more populated south on the banks of the St Lawrence River.